yawitzd/DSI-NYC-1/curriculum/week-01/1.2-lesson/readme.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Intro to Git
 Week 1 | Lesson 1.2

+> Hook: write examples of filename-based versioning on the board.
+> Logistics: Increase type font on terminal

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*
 - Use/explain git commands like init, add, commit, push, pull, and clone